tytydraco/yessleep/out/Ive_been_struggling_to_stay_awake_over_the_last_few_weeks_I_visited_a_therapist_Apparently_Ive_been_going_to_a_class_I_dont_remember_taking.md

 My therapist’s name was Dr. Oliver.

-She seemed friendly enough, a petite woman around my mom’s age with a brunette bob who greeted me with a wide smile, spinning around on her chair like a toddler before her expression seemed to stiffen.
-Immediately, she seemed to pale, and jumped, wandereding over to the couch and fixing the pillows before pulling the wooden table back a little for extra room.
-Dr. Oliver directed me to sit down before leaning back on her spinning chair, settling me with a smile.

-“Would you like an extra pillow?”
+She seemed friendly enough, a petite woman around my mom’s age with a brunette bob who greeted me with a wide smile, spinning around on her chair like a toddler, before her expression darkened.
+Immediately, her cheeks seemed to pale, and she jumped up, wandering over to the couch and fixing the pillows before pulling the wooden table back a little for extra room.
+Dr. Oliver directed me to sit down before sitting back on her spinning chair, loudly clearing her throat.“Would you like an extra pillow?”

 I caught her gaze dragging down my body, fully drinking me in.
 There was a question on her lips, though I wasn’t sure what it was.
-Instead of speaking when I declined, she cleared her throat and pointed to the overflowing trash can next to the door.
+Instead of speaking when I declined, she pointed to the overflowing trash can next to the door.

 “Feel free to use it if you need to."

 Before I could comment on her odd remark, Dr. Oliver steepled her fingers in her lap.
 “All right, Iris.
 What’s been going on?”